nurbilu/chat_game_proj/General_fixs_&_errors.md

 11. 1. fix that register without profile picture will use no_profile_pic.png as a profile picture (removed)

 12. 1. a. adjust gen logger as other flasks (done)

+13. 1.fix with all bugs form new DB collections.(done)

+14. 4.a. fix lib = make sure data is written the right format - each time i shut my laptop - table are not displayed properly + flask framework error 500 !(done) - done way before last serctions dont know which one before.